-I mentioned my confusion to one of my favorite dealers at the market, and she confessed that whether it’s in style or not, she absolutely adores red.
+I mentioned this to one of my favorite dealers at the market, and she confessed that whether it’s in style or not, she absolutely adores red.

 So I’m wondering now, what do you think of red in terms of decor?